As a parent going through a separation or divorce, you may have many questions about your future with your children. For instance:

 - If they do not live with you, will you have visitation rights?

-At Strickland, Agner & Associates, our skilled and experienced Goldsboro child custody lawyers understand how stressful it can be to face these issues whether it be in Kinston, Goldsboro or Snow Hill.
+At Strickland Agner Pittman, our skilled and experienced Goldsboro child custody lawyers understand how stressful it can be to face these issues whether it be in Kinston, Goldsboro or Snow Hill.
 We can provide the calm, professional and compassionate legal assistance that you need during this difficult time.
 We can help you by:

 - Seeking a child custody agreement through negotiation or mediation.

 - If necessary, obtaining a child custody ruling and order taking your child custody case to trial whether it be in Wayne, Greene or Lenoir County.